vapi4k/vapi4k/vapi4k-docs/topics/Applications.md

 ## Application Properties

-A Vapi4k configuration can include multiple application decls.
+A Vapi4k configuration can include multiple application declarations.
 The default `serverPath` value is `/vapi4k`.
 If there is more than one application of a given type, you will need to specify a unique `serverPath` property value for each application.

 The `serverSecret` property is optional.

 ## Application Functions

 All applications require a call to `onAssistantRequest{}`.
-Its lambda will define the desired assistant, assistantId, squad or squadId for the request.
+Its lambda will define the desired assistant, assistantId, squad, or squadId for the request.

-All applications allow you define callbacks for requests and responses using the `onAllRequest{}`, `onRequest{}`, `onAllResponse{}` and `onResponse{}` functions.
+All applications allow you to define callbacks for requests and responses using the `onAllRequest{}`, `onRequest{}`, `onAllResponse{}`, and `onResponse{}` functions.
 The arguments for `onRequest{}` and `onResponse{}` are of type [ServerRequestType](%utils_url%.vapi4k.enums/-server-request-type/index.html).